 If the loved one is to be cremated then I would use SERVISA

 local office in Guaza C/ Lomo de la fuente, 14, ARONA, Tel.
 922 169 157.
 We only have 2 Crematoriums on the island and both are in Santa Cruz – SERVISA operate one of them and are used to dealing with Ex-Pats.

 Finally or concurrently you may want to get in touch to arrange a religious service –

 Tejina, Guia de Isora, Tenerife

 Tel: 922 857 990

 Normally the funeral director will obtain as many international or ordinary copies of the death certificate for you as you require.
 You will need these to advise banks, insurance companies etc and of course the tax office here.
-Inheritance tax is another thorny issue which is too complicated to include here (click on the link to be taken to the tax information page), but you should be aware that you have 6 months from the date of demise to deal with this.
+Inheritance tax is another thorny issue which is too complicated to include here (click on this link to be taken to the tax information page), but you should be aware that you have 6 months from the date of demise to deal with this.